UPPMAX/programming_formalisms_intro/doc/reproducible.md

 - https://nbis-reproducible-research.readthedocs.io/en/course_2104/git/
-- NBIS: Making projects reproducib
+- NBIS: Making projects reproducible

 - kort om workflow connecta med moduler!
 - Snakemake

+## First things: order your files!

+- Directory structure: Different projects should have separate folders
+  - Readme file
+  - Data		(version controlled)(.gitignore)
+  - Processed data	intermediate
+  - Manuscript
-•	Directory structure: Different projects should have separate folders o	Readme file o	Data		(version controlled)(.gitignore) o	Processed data	intermediate o	Manus o	Results		data, tables, figures (version controlled, git tags for manus version) o	Src		version controlled code
+  - Results		data, tables, figures (version controlled, git tags for manus version)
+  - Src		version controlled code
-	License
+    - License
-	Requirements.txt
+    - Requirements.txt
-o	Doc
+  - Doc
-	index
+    - index

-o	software is reused in several projects it can make sense to put them in own repo
+:Note: If software is reused in several projects it can make sense to put them in own repo

-•	Reproducible publications
+## Reproducible publications
-o	Git (overleaf, authorea), hackmd, manuscripts.io, google docs o	Scholarly output reproducible: rrtools, jupyter, binder, research compendia o	Reprohack
+- Git (overleaf, authorea), hackmd, manuscripts.io, google docs
+- Scholarly output reproducible: rrtools, jupyter, binder, research compendia
+- Reprohack

-Recording dependencies
+## Recording dependencies
-•	Reproducibility: We can control our code but how can we control dependencies?
+-	Reproducibility: We can control our code but how can we control dependencies?
-•	10-year challenge: Try to build/run your own code that you have created 10 (or less) years ago.
+-	10-year challenge: Try to build/run your own code that you have created 10 (or less) years ago.
 Will your code from today work in 5 years if you don’t change it?
-•	Dependency hell: Different codes on the same environment can have conflicting dependencies.
+-	Dependency hell: Different codes on the same environment can have conflicting dependencies.
 Conda, Anaconda, pip, Virtualenv, Pipenv, pyenv, Poetry, requirements.txt …
-•	Defining a specific set of dependencies, possibly with well defined versions
+-	Defining a specific set of dependencies, possibly with well defined versions
-•	Installing those dependencies mostly automatically
+-	Installing those dependencies mostly automatically
-•	Recording the versions for all dependencies
+-	Recording the versions for all dependencies
-•	Isolate environments
+-	Isolated environments
-o	On your computer for projects so they can use different software. o	Isolate environments on computers with many users (and allow self-installations)
+  -	On your computer for projects so they can use different software.
+  -	Isolate environments on computers with many users (and allow self-installations)
-•	Using different Python/R versions per project
+-	Using different Python/R versions per project??

-•	Provide tools and services to share packages
+### Provide tools and services to share packages
-•	Python
+- Python
-o	Pypi
+  -	PyPI
-	pip freeze > requirements.txt
+    -pip freeze > requirements.txt
-
-o	Conda: any language, also compiled code and libraries.
+  -	Conda: any language, also compiled code and libraries.
-	conda-forge is a GitHub organization containing repositories of conda recipes.
+    -	conda-forge is a GitHub organization containing repositories of conda recipes.
-	Export the requirements into requirements.txt with conda list --export > requirements.txt.
+	  - Export the requirements into requirements.txt with conda list --export > requirements.txt.
-	Export the full environment using conda env export > environment.yml, and compare the .yml file format to the .txt file format. o	Virtualenv o	Pipenv o	Poetry o	Pyenv o	Mamba (faster conda)
+	  - Export the full environment using conda env export > environment.yml, and compare the .yml file format to the .txt file format.
+  -	Virtualenv
+	- Pipenv
+	- Poetry
+	- Pyenv
+	- Mamba (faster conda)
-•	R
+-	R
-o	Packrat, jetpack, rsuite, renv, automagic, deplearning, devtools
+  - Packrat, jetpack, rsuite, renv, automagic, deplearning, devtools
-•	C/C+
+-	C/C+
-o	CMake
+	- CMake
-o	Conan
+	- Conan
-o	Conda
+	- Conda
-•	Fortran
+-	Fortran
-o	Fortran package manager
+  - Fortran package manager
-•	Julia
+- Julia
-o	Pkg.jl
+  - Pkg.jl
-	designed around using isolated environments with independent sets of packages.
+    -	designed around using isolated environments with independent sets of packages.
 Environments can either be local to a particular project or shared and selected by name.

-•	Semantic versioning:
+## Semantic versioning:
 Given a version number MAJOR.MINOR.PATCH, increment the:
 1. MAJOR version when you make incompatible API changes
 2. MINOR version when you add functionality in a backwards compatible manner